 Mr. Gomez earned his J.D. from Temple University James E. Beasley School of Law in 2013, where he was a Beasley Scholar and received awards for excellence in Constitutional Law and Outstanding Oral Advocacy in the Integrated Trial Advocacy Program.
 He received his B.A. in Government from Wesleyan University in 2010 where he served as Chair of the Student Judicial Board and President of Delta Kappa Epsilon.

 Mr. Gomez is a member of the American Association for Justice, Hispanic Bar Association of Pennsylvania and Philadelphia Trial Lawyers Association.
 He was selected for inclusion in the 2018 list of “Rising Stars” in Pennsylvania Super Lawyers.
+In 2023, Mr. Gomez was granted attorney accreditation with the Department of Veterans Affairs.

 U.S. Court of Appeals for the 4th Circuit